-- The work requires a high degree of responsibility, since it involves the safety of an expensive ship and its cargo as well as passengers, crew and other seafarers.
+- The work requires a high degree of responsibility, since it involves the safety of passengers, crew and other seafarers as well as an expensive ship and its cargo and environment.

 - The work of pilots calls for constant vigilance, alertness and caution.
 Pilots often need to make independent and fast decisions about the movements of a vessel.